Orange-OpenSource/bagpipe-bgp/README.md

 #### IP VPN example with a VM tap interface ####

+This example assumes that there is a pre-existing tap interface 'tap42'.

 * on server A, plug tap interface tap42, MAC de:ad:00:00:be:ef, IP 11.11.11.1 into an IP VPN VRF with route-target 64512:77:

         bagpipe-rest-attach --attach --port tap42 --mac de:ad:00:00:be:ef --ip 11.11.11.1 --gateway-ip 11.11.11.254 --network-type ipvpn --rt 64512:77